ArmanMar97/mvc/readme.md

 ## Database Info

 1.All methods related to database are in config/db.php file   <br>
+Fist you need to change these HOST,USER,PASSWORD constants in oder to be able to connect to your database <br>
+Then you must create db by createDatabase method.<br>
+---
+**WARNING!**
+This method accepts optional parameter "dbName",if not set it will connect to your default database set in const DB.

+___
-Once you created a database you can manually set const DB to your database name,so it will be <br>
+Once you created a database you must manually set const DB to your database name,so it will be <br>
-your default db.
+your default db and prevent connections errors.

 ```php
     const HOST = "localhost";